 Graduates will find opportunities in roles such as Food and Beverage Manager, Restaurant Manager, Event Operations Manager; and in tourism management, such as Client Experience Manager, Experience and Brand Manager, Community Development Manager and many more.

 Students will take the eight papers over three trimesters of 16 weeks with a one-week break between each trimester and a two-week break at Christmas.
 It will be taught in the evenings, from 5 to 9pm on three evenings per week, or at weekends.
 Guest lectures are a regular feature of the programme.

 - All admissions are approved by ICL Graduate Business School

 - Candidates for admission should submit a complete application portfolio at least one month prior to the start of the programme.

 - Original transcripts showing a degree from a recognized institution, including full transcripts and grade point average details.
 A scanned PDF will be sufficient to progress the application, but original documents will be required on arrival at ICL Graduate Business School.

 - Personal statement of purpose

-- Academic IELTS with a minimum score of 6.0 overall in the Academic module, or Test of English as a Foreign Language (TOEFL), 550 for the paper-based test and 220 for the computer-based test, or The New Zealand Certificate in English Language Level 4 with the Academic Endorsement, or 80% in the ICL Proficiency Test, or any equivalent recognized by NZQA.
+- Academic IELTS with a minimum score of 6.0 overall in the Academic module, or Test of English as a Foreign Language (TOEFL), 550 for the paper-based test and 220 for the computer-based test, or The New Zealand Certificate in English Language Level 4 with the Academic Endorsement or any equivalent recognized by NZQA.

 6 May 2019